Ixtapa Guerrero, Mexico Travel Guide

 Always drink Bottled purified water.
 Most hotels give purified water.
 Ask for Agua purificada.

-Eat at reputable establishments.
+Eat at establishments with a good reputation.
 Food should be cooked thoroughly and served hot.
 Caution with raw, fruits with the skin on and vegetables.

 Choose popular street food stalls with high turnover.
 This frequently results in freshness.
 Avoid unhygienic spots.